SlideShareInc/swift-style-guide/README.md

 }
 ```

+#### Propreties
-If making a read-only computed variable, provide the getter without the get {} around it:
+- If making a read-only computed variable, provide the getter without the get {} around it:

 ```swift
 var computedProp: String {